 Protecting Your Investment: Spring and Summer Truck Maintenance

 It goes without saying that these checks are done to ensure the safety of the driver and others on the road.
-And, any fleet owner or owner-operator knows that commercial vehicles that are regularly maintained stay rolling longer and come up against fewer expensive roadside breakdowns.
+Fleet owners and owner-operators know that commercial vehicles that are regularly maintained stay rolling longer and come up against fewer expensive roadside breakdowns.

-We put together the following spring and summer truck maintenance checklist, which goes beyond the usual oil changes and lube jobs to help ensure your upcoming season rolls along profitably and efficiently:
+We put together the following spring and summer truck maintenance checklist.
+This list goes beyond the usual oil changes and lube jobs to help ensure your upcoming season rolls along profitably and efficiently:

 This is an important summer maintenance item that all fleet managers and busy owner-operators should take extra care with.
-Having your truck’s air conditioning system tested and serviced regularly ensures your drivers stay cool and comfortable during the busy, and relentlessly hot summer months.
+Having your truck’s air conditioning system tested and serviced regularly ensures your drivers stay cool and comfortable during the busy hot summer months.
 Remember: Cooling the cab when it’s hot is so much harder on the system than heating it.
-Make sure the condenser is flushed regularly to remove debris, check the hoses for the smallest of cracks and leaks (especially where the hoses bend), and inspect the hose fittings and connections to ensure they’re tight and secure.
+Make sure the condenser is flushed regularly to remove debris.
+Check the hoses for the smallest of cracks and leaks (especially where the hoses bend).
+And inspect the hose fittings and connections to ensure they’re tight and secure.

 Trucks that are equipped with refrigeration systems should also have their cooling systems regularly inspected and serviced.
 Reefer drivers know exactly how important it is to ensure their loads are delivered on time and at the right temperature.

 A truck’s cooling system is made up of coolant, a water pump, hoses, a thermostat, and cooling fans.
 All of these components work together to make sure the vehicle runs at an optimal temperature.
 In the hot summer months, cooling systems are under a huge amount of stress and a problem with any of its parts can make the truck overheat and possibly break down.